APCSPrinciples/ExplorePerformanceTask/README.md

 # Explore Performance Task
-See the [College Board handout](http://lhs-sfusd-ca.schoolloop.com/file/1468166350956/1239686294988/2264421825106539061.pdf) for details.
-You will be given 8 hrs of class time from November 28th until the end of class on Thursday December 15th to complete this assignment.
-You will submit your computational artifact (e.g. infographic) and your answers to the four prompts and citations on the College Board template.
+See the [College Board handout](https://apcentral.collegeboard.org/pdf/2018-explore-performance-tasks-sg.pdf) for details.
+You will be given 8 hrs of class time from December 5th until the end of class on Thursday December 21st to complete this assignment.
+You will submit your computational artifact (e.g. infographic) and your answers to the four prompts and citations on the [College Board template](https://docs.google.com/document/d/1y4M1B_EkcnAkG57uruDsNvYP0-m9Xmw144mn-68O_2w/edit).

 Your completed explore performance task is due by the end of class on Thursday December 15th.
 Your submission will be graded on the 7 point scale used by the college board.
 For each of the 7 points there is no partial credit.
 Note that the 7 points are weighted:
 1. Artifact 20%